valdiman/R-Code-PCB-Water-Analysis/README.md

 andres-martinez@uiowa.edu
 ORCID: 0000-0002-0572-1494

-This README file was generated on April 29 2022 by Andres Martinez.
+This README file was generated on September 24, 2024 by Andres Martinez.

 This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661.
 The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; in creation of the dataset; and/or in the decision to submit this data for publication or deposit it in a repository.